Ansis Artums

-Ansis Artums (January 15, 1908 – January 13, 1997) was a Latvian landscape painter and master of still life, who worked in oil painting technique.
+Ansis Artums (15 January 1908 – 13 January 1997) was a Latvian landscape painter and master of still life, who worked in oil painting technique.
 He spent most of his life in Tukums.
-Artums is most widely known for his paintings of spring and summer landscapes, blooming gardens, flower vases, landscapes of Tukums, blooming chestnut trees, lilacs, and fritillaries.
+Artums is most widely known for his paintings of spring and summer [andscapes, blooming gardens, flower Vases, landscapes of Tukums, blooming chestnut trees, lilacs, and fritillaries.

 In the early stages of his creative work, the artworks of Artums had muted, heavy color tones, while later on he started to use bright, contrasting colors, also changing the brush stroke technique.
 Artums was a member of the Mūkusala Artists' Group.
 Alongside painting, he worked in a ceramics atelier.

-A large part of Artums works belong to private, as well as to museum collections - Latvian National Museum of Art, Tretyakov Gallery, Latvian Artists’ Union Gallery, Tukums Museum, Kuldīga District Museum, Liepāja Museum, Jūrmala Museum, etc.
+A large part of Artums works belong to private, as well as to museum collections – Latvian National Museum of Art, Tretyakov Gallery, Latvian Artists’ Union Gallery, Tukums Museum, Kuldīga District Museum, Liepāja Museum, Jūrmala Museum, etc.

 Biography

 Education and first work experience

 In 1927, Artums enrolled in the Art Academy of Latvia.
 Before the entrance exams, he briefly attended the studio of Kārlis Miesnieks.
 Artums was among the twenty admitted students in the competition of more than a hundred applicants.
 At the Academy, among his educators were Voldemārs Tone, Konrāds Ubāns, Augusts Annuss, Ludolfs Liberts, Vilhelms Purvītis, Kārlis Miesnieks, Eduards Brencēns, Ģederts Eliass, and Boriss Vipers.

 During the second study year, Professor V. Purvītis invited Artums to join his Landscape Painting Workshop.
 Eduards Kalniņš, Ārijs Skride, Kārlis Melbārzdis, Jūlijs Viļumainis, Edgars Vārdaunis, Oto Pladers, Nikolajs Breikšs, and Arvīds Egle studied along with Artums in the workshop.
 Artums learned the spirit of V. Purvītis' concept without imitating the basics of its form.

 In the winter of 1933, Artums graduated from the Art Academy with a diploma work "Landscape of Tukums".
 During his studies, Artums joined the Mūkusala Artists' Group, where young artists worked in the workshop led by V. Tone on Mūkusalas Street in Pārdaugava.
 The group's artists were very diverse and declared affiliation with the traditions of V. Tone, K. Ubāns, and Teodors Zaļkalns.
 They organized annual exhibitions.